sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 - **Examples:**
   - Values (3):
     - This teammate’s embodiment of our values is below expectations for their current level and must immediately improve.
+    - This teammate, particularly at a senior level, does not consistently give back to their team or contribute to a broader impact.
+The higher your level, the greater the expected scope of impact is.
-    - This teammate consistently exhibits behavior that is inconsistent with the company's values, such as dishonesty, disrespect, or lack of integrity, despite performing at a high level from a skills perspective.
+    - This teammate exhibits behavior that is inconsistent with the company's values, such as dishonesty, disrespect, or lack of integrity, despite performing at a high level from a skills perspective.
     - This teammate engages in behavior that creates a hostile work environment, such as bullying, harassment, or discrimination, even if their job performance is otherwise strong.
 We have zero tolerance for this behavior.
   - Skills (2):
     - This teammate’s contributions consistently meet (and sometimes exceed) expectations for their current level.